participator/git-merge-histories/README.md

     ```
     2. Update the path to what you want
     ```
-    git filter-repo --path-rename [old_path]:project_a
+    git filter-repo --path-rename [old_path]:project_a/
     ```
     3. Verify that the path is what you want `diff --git a/project_a/... b/project_b/...`
     ```
     git log --oneline
     git show <commit_id>
     ```
-1. Switch into the repo that you want to keep
+2. Switch into the repo that you want to keep
 ```
 cd project_b
 ```

-1. Add the git repo from project_a and fetch the remote branch
+3. Add the git repo from project_a and fetch the remote branch
 ```
-git remote add -r <name> ../project_a
+git remote add -f <name> ../project_a
 ```

-1. Merge the history from the remote added in the previous step
+4. Merge the history from the remote added in the previous step
 ```
 git merge --allow-unrelated-histories <name>/main
 ```

-1. Remove the remote of the repo you have added
+5. Remove the remote of the repo you have added
 ```
 git remote remove <name>
 ```